 As the Buddha said, however strong may be our desire to hold on

-to

-we cling so dearly, will
+to which we cling so dearly, will eventually come to an end.
+We

-that is impervious to change and impermanence, that can survive the vicissitudes of life of without
+and impermanence, that can survive the vicissitudes of life of without

 disrupting itself and experience peace and equanimity unconditionally.

 You Can Be Free If You Let Go

 From non-attachment comes true freedom.
-But how can you arrive at the
+But how can you arrive

-and dislikes and what you value most in your life.
+dislikes and what you value most in your life.
 Find out what your

 what you oppose, what you want to change, what you avoid and what

 makes you happy or unhappy or fearful or contended or angry or hurtful.

 caused by your attachments.
 They are rooted in your past experiences

 and shaped by your attachments.

-responsible for your hopes and aspirations,
+Your attachments are responsible for your hopes and aspirations,

-your opinions, judgments, memories, vulnerabilities,
+your opinions, judgments, memories, vulnerabilities, feelings, emotions,

-them through mindfulness, detached observation, being a witness of yourself.
+detached observation, being a witness of yourself.
 Know what makes

 you happy or unhappy, what drives you crazy, what holds you back

 or forces you into desperation.
 These are the responses you have

 A Few Simple Suggestions To Practice Detachment